 Life changing discoveries our ancestors made

-Things that we see everyday like people farming, wearing clothes and cooking food is so normal that it would hard to imagine a time when these things didn’t exist.
-Before our ancestors became what we now recognize as human, they lived during a time when clothes weren’t worn and meals were eaten in a similar way to all the other animals on the planet, but piece by piece the human race discovered things that changed their lives.
-Here are some of the earliest discoveries by humans and why they changed life for everyone.
+Things that we see every day like people farming, wearing clothes, and cooking food are so normal that it would be hard to imagine a time when these things didn’t exist.
+Before our ancestors became what we now recognize as humans, they lived during a time when clothes weren’t worn and meals were eaten in a similar way to all the other animals on the planet, but piece by piece the human race discovered things that changed their lives.
+Here are some of the earliest life changing discoveries our ancestors made and why they changed life for everyone.

 Fire – up to 2 million years ago

-Tiny traces of wood ash have been found and dated to be between 1.7 and 2 million years old, and have been found in small campfire sized patches, suggesting they were purposely started and controlled.
-The use of fire by Homo erectus, a species believed to be a direct descendant of modern day humans have been using fire since around 1 million years ago, which were started by striking flint onto a hard surface like pyrite or some kind of metal ore.
+Tiny traces of wood ash have been found and dated to be between 1.7 and 2 million years old, and have been found in small campfire-sized patches, suggesting they were purposely started and controlled.
+The use of fire by Homo erectus, a species believed to be a direct descendant of modern-day humans has been using fire since around 1 million years ago, which was started by striking flint onto a hard surface like pyrite or some kind of metal ore.

 Clothes – up to 170,000 years ago

-Its estimated that modern humans began to start wearing clothes around 70,000 years ago when they moved from warmer climates into the colder regions of the world.
-There has been a study by the University of Florida that’s followed the evolution of lice, and it found that around 170,000 years ago, lice changed dramatically from some kind of new food introduced into their diet.
-This suggests they had the ability to feed on and live in clothing of some sort which gave them the ability to live longer, but this is only a theory and the true date of when people started to wear clothes will never be known as it would be impossible for anything this early to survive for so long.
+It’s estimated that modern humans began to start wearing clothes around 70,000 years ago when they moved from warmer climates into the colder regions of the world.
+There has been a study by the University of Florida that followed the evolution of lice, and it found that around 170,000 years ago, lice changed dramatically from some kind of new food introduced into their diet.
+This suggests they could feed on and live in clothing of some sort which gave them the ability to live longer, but this is only a theory and the true date of when people started to wear clothes will never be known as it would be impossible for anything this early to survive for so long.

 (The remains of a preserved shoe from the late stone age, around 11,000 years ago)